 Emily Evans, Co-Director of the Experimental Pop Program at California Institute of the Arts (CalArts), is using her ingenuity and expertise to reshape instruction with a global perspective.
-Over the past year, she has brought together a group of 40 students along with artists from the US, UK, Ghana, Uganda, Brazil, Egypt, Colombia, Japan, Germany and France to participate in a collaborative songwriting project.
-Evans was supported by Soundtrap and used the online studio to produce a variety of compositions recorded and mixed remotely by CalArts students with vocals and instrumentation added by handpicked artists from around the world.
+Over the past year, she has brought together a group of 40 students along with artists from the US, UK, Ghana, Uganda, Brazil, Egypt, Colombia, Japan, Germany, and France to participate in a collaborative songwriting project.
+Evans was supported by Soundtrap and used Soundtrap to compose.
+She collaborated, recorded, and mixed remotely with CalArts students with vocals and instrumentation added by handpicked artists from around the world.

 Crossing borders despite lockdown

-In March of 2020 when the pandemic lockdown commenced, Evans found herself having to rethink her instruction without in-person access to campus studios for students.
+In March of 2020, when the pandemic lockdown commenced, Evans had to rethink her instruction without in-person access to campus studios for students.
 Normally, in her class, Production is Composition, The Studio as Instrument, students work with in-studio tools.
 Without that possibility, she creatively adapted, expanding her vision based on years of experience with international artists.
 “I started thinking about this idea of remote collaboration and the intercultural possibilities that in and of itself could be a format for generating interesting compositions,” says Evans.
-“If all the students are remote, it doesn’t matter where anyone lives, so why not have artists from all over the world come to do a project and participate in this class.
+“If all the students are remote, it doesn’t matter where anyone lives, so why not have artists from all over the world come to do a project and participate in this class?
 We’re all in the same boat.”

 In light of these changes, the course adopted a new name: Global Studios and Audiotopias.
 Evans reached out to previous partners she’d had in the UK while running Green Door Studio, a recording studio and community access space in Scotland that promotes self-produced work focused on Pop aesthetics mixed with technology learning.
-With the help of the radio station DubLab and record labels Sublime Frequencies and Mais Um Discos, she soon had an incredible list of international artists to choose from.
-“It started with a playlist that I showed to the students in the class and we narrowed it down from there,” recalls Evans.
-She contacted the artists, explaining the collaborative all-remote concept with CalArts students and the exciting project was launched.
+With the help of the radio station DubLab and record label Sublime Frequencies and Mais Um Discos, she soon had an incredible list of international artists to choose from.
+“It started with a playlist that I showed to the students in the class, and we narrowed it down from there,” recalls Evans.
+She started by contacting the artists.
+Then she detailed the remote collaboration concept.
+Suddenly, the project was launched!

 Soundtrap supports access and collaboration across nations

-Accessibility was key and using Soundtrap as a sketchpad for quick vocal and instrumental sharing proved enormously beneficial.
+Accessibility was key, and using Soundtrap as a sketchpad for quick vocal and instrumental sharing proved enormously beneficial.
 “The fact that someone could just log in and be on it instantly without downloading drivers or having different accounts to sign in made it accessible for everyone,” says Evans.
-Artists were able to sing a vocal “sketch” into their phone and share it with the students even if they then chose to redo the take in a traditional studio later.
+Artists could sing a vocal “sketch” into their phones and share it with the students.

 Asynchronous collaboration made possible by Soundtrap’s features inspired users to work together across time zone differences.
-“Students could work on it in their time and then later that night or in the morning a person in Egypt could log on to add a synth part,” explains Evans, giving one example of the collaboration.
-Soundtrap worked well for the group to collaborate in real-time but also at different times to see what everybody was building and using the chat feature to talk about the projects.
+“Students could work on it in their time and then later that night, or in the morning, a person in Egypt could log on to add a synth part,” explains Evans.
+She has many examples of collaboration.
+Soundtrap worked well for the group to collaborate in real-time but also at different times.
+Soundtrap allows everybody to use the chat feature to talk about the projects.

 An eclectic mix becomes more than the sum of its parts

-An eclectic mix of students with a diverse variety of musical backgrounds―which Evans describes as “in-between genres”―are enrolled in the CalArts class.
+An eclectic mix of students is enrolled in the CalArts class.
+Evans describes it as “in-between genres” of music.
 The teaching methodologies for the project are similar to other classes in the Experimental Pop Program, with restructuring done by Evans and co-director Eyvind Kang.
 There is an emphasis on experimentation that uses technology to shape and style music to revise and enhance self-produced works.
 This approach works perfectly with the international artists whose different backgrounds and musical visions consistently surface new song ideas.